ilyveng/telegram_webapp_test/README.md

 # Overview

-The project is highly-opinionated, and there are many other alternate routes it could have taken.
+The project is highly-opinionated, and there are many other alternate routes it could haveff taken.
 Some examples:

 - Supports Ton Connect 2 wallets
 - Uses vite with react (alternative to create-react-app)